Dr. Miller's Teaching Philosophy

 At the University of Iowa you will receive lessons, coachings, and instruction by our internationally recognized faculty in our new world-class Voxman Music Building.
 With a 9:1 student to faculty ratio we are proud to carry on the commitment to excellence established by Himie Voxman.
 The small student to faculty ratio allows for students to work with me multiple times every week in private lessons, oboe studio class, two reed classes, chamber music, and orchestral excerpt class.
 The oboe studio at University of Iowa is comprised of students who have a variety of majors including performance, music education, double-majors, and music therapy.
 The oboe studio provides a supportive and immersive environment for students to pursue their interests inside and outside of music.
-Oboe students at the University of Iowa have the opportunity to perform in large ensembles, such as the U of Iowa Orchestras and U of Iowa Bands, small ensembles, such as a woodwind quintet or trio as well as our renowned Center for New Music.
+Oboe students at the University of Iowa have the opportunity to perform in large ensembles, such as the University of Iowa Orchestras and University of Iowa Bands, small ensembles, such as a woodwind quintets or trios as well as our renowned Center for New Music.

 Off Campus Opportunities